15 Minute Chickpea and Spinach Curry with Coconut Chutney

 Plus, you can batch-cook it, and leave it in the fridge for leftovers the next day.
 Just re-heat on the stove or microwave and enjoy with fresh bread or served over a jacket potato.

-I absolutely love curry; it’s probably one of my preferred go to recipes either when I’m cooking at home or eating out.
+I absolutely love curry; it’s probably one of my preferred go to recipes, either when I’m cooking at home or eating out.

-I also seem to have spicy food cravings at least three to four times a week, so I love whipping up those super fast curries which are full of healthy and nutritious ingredients, especially when topped with my delicious coconut chutney to finish the dish with a bit of a creamy zing.
+I also seem to have spicy food cravings at least three to four times a week, so I love whipping up those superfast curries which are full of healthy and nutritious ingredients, especially when topped with my delicious coconut chutney to finish the dish with a bit of a creamy zing.

 Even though this curry only has a few ingredients, it’s still packed full of flavour and layers of texture, making it the perfect dish for the whole family.